hyperledger/indy-hipe/text/please-duplex/README.md

 *message expiration* through the `@timing.expires_time` decorator.
 Is that the same thing?

 No. That decorator says, "If you can't respond by this timestamp, then forget it.
 I withdraw my request."
-In contrast, `@request_sync.fallback_sec` says, "I'm hoping you'll get back to me in a synchronous mode within X seconds; otherwise, you might as well fall back to async mode right away."
+In contrast, `~please_duplex.fallback_sec` says, "I'm hoping you'll get back to me in a synchronous mode within X seconds; otherwise, you might as well fall back to async mode right away."

 Even when `"if_not"` equals `"error"`, the semantics are still different.
 Compare `@timing.expires_time` to a bid to buy stock: it is withdrawn if not accepted by a certain moment.
 There is no point in sending an acceptance hours late, so the response should also be abandoned after the deadline.
-On the other hand, `@request_sync.fallback_sec` with `if_not` equals `error` is like a romantic date: you better be there by 7, and if you're not, it's going to be a problem.
+On the other hand, `~please_duplex.fallback_sec` with `if_not` equals `error` is like a romantic date: you better be there by 7, and if you're not, it's going to be a problem.
 But if you are late, you still have to call and apologize.